A mobile-first online booking experience tailored for convenience and ease of use

 Research goal

-Discover the needs of a booking system
+Identify the needs of a booking system to improve the overall process.

 Methodology